Article

 May 27, 2025

-Speaking of sensors, the CM5's versatility truly shines in how it handles multiple sensor inputs.
-Temperature and humidity sensors in each room help maintain optimal comfort levels, while motion sensors control lighting and security.
-I added camera integration, which uses our existing security cameras with AI vision capabilities.
-The LLM (Large Language Model) vision integration, my cameras can recognize and distinguish between different types of vehicles, make and model as well as description of people.
+Speaking of sensors, the CM5's versatility really shines when handling multiple inputs.
+Temperature and humidity sensors in each room help keep comfort levels just right, while motion sensors manage lighting and security.
+I also added camera integration using our existing security cameras with AI vision capabilities.
+With LLM vision integration, my cameras can recognize and distinguish between different vehicle types, makes, and models, as well as provide descriptions of people.

 To handle the substantial amount of data generated by various sensors, I've implemented MariaDB as my database solution.
 This database efficiently stores and manages data from all sensors, including exercise tracking information, temperature readings, security events, and automation logs.

-Through home assistant, I also have the built-in Jupyter notebook integration.
+Through Home Assistant, I also use the built-in Jupyter notebook integration.
 This allows me to perform sophisticated data analytics on the collected information.
 Using Python and various data science libraries, I can create detailed visualizations and reports about my home's operation.
 For instance, I can analyze patterns in temperature variations, study exercise habits over time, or identify trends in energy usage.

 Environmental monitoring is another crucial aspect of my smart home system.
 I've incorporated VOC (Volatile Organic Compounds) and NOx (Nitrogen Oxides) sensors to maintain comprehensive air quality monitoring throughout the house.
 These sensors provide detailed data about indoor air pollutants that could affect our health.
 The VOC sensors detect a wide range of organic compounds from everyday sources like cleaning products, paint, and furniture, while the NOx sensors monitor pollution that might enter from outside, especially during high traffic periods.